slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Accepting information which confirms our beliefs is easy and requires little mental energy.
 Yet contradicting information causes us to shy away, grasping for a reason to discard it.
-> *'There are no facts, only interpretations.' -- Friedrich Nietzsche* -->
+> *'There are no facts, only interpretations.' -- Friedrich Nietzsche*
+> *'Believe only half of what you see and nothing that you hear.' --  Edgar Allan Poe* -->

 And when facing new ideas.